magestrio/zk-rate-limiter/README.md

 5. **Anonymity**: The system only sees and stores nullifiers.
 It doesn't know which user corresponds to which nullifier unless the same user tries to perform the action again in the same time frame.

 ### Merkle Membership:
-Merkle Trees provide a structure where membership of a specific item can be proven without revealing the entire set.
-In the context of rate limiting nullifiers, Merkle Trees can be used to validate whether a nullifier has been used within a given timeframe without exposing the entire list of nullifiers, thus preserving anonymity.
+Merkle Trees provides a structure where membership of a specific item can be proven without revealing the entire set.
+In the context of rate-limiting nullifiers, Merkle Trees can be used to validate whether a nullifier has been used within a given timeframe without exposing the entire list of nullifiers, thus preserving anonymity.

 ### Slashing Members:
 Slashing is a mechanism used in many cryptographic systems to punish bad actors.
 If a user tries to abuse the rate-limiting system, for instance, by using the same nullifier multiple times in a short span, they can be "slashed" or penalized, possibly by losing some form of collateral or being temporarily banned.

 ### Shamir Secret Sharing:
 Shamir's Secret Sharing is a cryptographic method that allows a secret to be divided into multiple parts, where a specific number of parts are needed to reconstruct the original secret.
-This can be integrated into the rate limiting system to distribute the user's secret into multiple parts, further ensuring security and flexibility in the system.
+This can be integrated into the rate-limiting system to distribute the user's secret into multiple parts, further ensuring security and flexibility in the system.

 ## Circuit Description for Rate Limiting Nullifier
 The circuitry in the Rate Limiting Nullifier ensures the correct operations and security of the protocol.
 Here's an organized overview of its structure and functions: